 At one point in time, trains were an integral part of our formative years; so romanticised by films like Sholay, Aradhana, Coolie and the like.
 Those of us who have travelled, even once in second class, will surely still have the smell of the train in their nostrils even decades…

-Indian Weddings – Drama, Naagin Dances and Embarrassments
+Everyday Life Comedy.
+Weddings – Drama, Naagin Dances and Embarrassments

 I’m limiting myself to middle class India here.
 Attended any Indian weddings?
 A colourful and lively affair, yes?
 Our weddings have everything – melodrama that surpasses anything that Ekta Kapoor can conjure, ear splitting music and embarrassing relatives.
 There is the jarring shehnai competing with, and losing to, disco jhankaar…

+Nostalgic memories.
 Who has stolen all our childhood games?

 There was no Nintendo, PS or X Box for us born in the sixties.
 Nor did we have Facebook, Insta or Whatsapp.
 What we did have were a host of delightful, inexpensive and ‘make rules as you play’ games to prevent us from becoming all-work-and-no-play dull Jacks.
 These games taught…